-6.1.1.5.1 Fatigue Testing of the Precast Bridge Specimen
+Fatigue Testing of the Precast Bridge Specimen

 For Phase I, a 27.7-kip point load was applied at the center of the bridge at the mid-span at a loading rate of 1 cycle per second.
-The actuator was controlled by force to ensure that the cyclic load magnitude remained the same even if the bridge stiffness degraded.
+The actuator was controlled by force to ensure the cyclic load magnitude remained the same even if the bridge stiffness degraded.
 The magnitude of the point load was calculated according to AASHTO (2013) Fatigue II limit state load combination.

-Since the proposed bridge will be used on local roads in South Dakota, the average daily traffic (ADT) was assumed to be 100 vehicles per day with a 15% truck density (ADTT=15).
+Since the proposed bridge will be used on local South Dakota roads, the average daily traffic (ADT) was assumed to be 100 vehicles per day with a 15% truck density (ADTT = 15).
 Therefore, 410,625 trucks would cross the bridge over a 75-year design life.
-The test bridge was subjected to 500,000 load cycles to account for the possibility of increased truck traffic.
+The test bridge was subjected to at least 500,000 load cycles to account for the possibility of increased truck traffic.

-After the completion of the Phase I loading, fatigue testing was continued with two point loads adjacent to the transverse joints.
-The distance between the two point loads was 7.5 ft. on center.
+After the completion of Phase I loading, fatigue testing was continued with two point loads adjacent to the transverse joints.
+The distance between the two point loads was 7.5 ft on center.
 The same load magnitude as that of Phase I was applied to the beam resulting in a 13.9-kip load at each end of the spreader beam.
-The load magnitude was determined by matching the girder shear demand in the test girder from the Phase I loading.
+The load magnitude was determined by matching the girder shear demand in the test girder from Phase I loading.
 The test was terminated at 150,000 cycles since no stiffness degradation was observed.

-6.1.1.5.2 Stiffness Testing of the Precast Bridge Specimen
+Stiffness Testing of the Precast Bridge Specimen

-Stiffness tests were performed at the beginning of the testing and then at every 50,000 load cycle increment thereafter.
+Stiffness tests were performed at the beginning of the testing and then at every 50,000-load cycle increment thereafter.
 The stiffness load magnitude was 55.4 kips, which was applied monotonically using a displacement-control loading protocol.
 The load was calculated according to the AASHTO (2013) Fatigue I limit state.
-Displacements were applied with an interval of 0.01 in. with a speed of 0.007 in/sec.
+Displacements were applied with an interval of 0.01 in. with a speed of 0.007 in./sec.

-6.1.1.5.3 Strength Testing of Precast Bridge
+Strength Testing of Precast Bridge

 A point load at the mid-span of the bridge was monotonically applied to a beam placed in the transverse direction of the bridge to spread the load to the two girders.
-The girders were loaded under a displacement-control loading protocol, in which displacements were applied with an increment of 0.02 in. and a rate of 0.007 in/sec.
+The girders were loaded under a displacement-control loading protocol, in which displacements were applied with an increment of 0.02 in. and a rate of 0.007 in./sec.

-6.1.2 Material Properties of the Precast Bridge Specimen
+4.2.1 Material Properties of the Precast Bridge Specimen

 Different materials were incorporated in different bridge components.
-In this section the following mix design and mechanical properties are presented: (1) concrete used in the deck, (2) concrete used in the girders, (3) conventional non-shrink grout used in the joints, (4) latex modified concrete used in the joints, (5) deck mild steel, (6) inverted U-shape shear studs, (7) double headed shear studs, and (8) prestressing strands used in the girders are presented in this section.
+In this section, the following mix design and mechanical properties are presented: (1) concrete used in the deck, (2) concrete used in the girders, (3) conventional non-shrink grout used in the joints, (4) latex modified concrete used in the joints, (5) deck mild steel, (6) inverted U-shape shear studs, (7) double headed shear studs, and (8) prestressing strands used in the girders.

-6.1.2.1 Properties of Concrete Used in the Precast Bridge Specimen
+4.2.1.1 Properties of Concrete Used in the Precast Bridge Specimen